leicesterhackspace/leicester-hackspace-web/content/about.md

 Once you become a member the space is as much yours as anyone else.

 Provided members keep paying their monthly dues the space is available 24/7/365.
-Initially new members are advised to come in the evenings when others are there until they really know their way around the space , how to safely open up and lockup the space after having cleaned up after themselves.
+Initially new members are advised to come in the evenings when others are there until they really know their way around the space, how to safely open up and lock up the space after having cleaned up after themselves.

 Members use the equipment strictly at their own risk and are self certifying as to their ability to use it safely.
 If help is required a member who has experience in using a piece of equipment who will show you how, but that person is NOT a formal technician or a teacher.